PrintersForAnts/AntHead/README.md

 ## Change log ##

+### 10-28-2024
+* Updated assembly to v20
+* Updated the LED to use the same style as Stealthburner that inserts from the bottom
+* Fixed orientation of various files

 ### 10-17-2024
 * Added latest CAD assembly
 * removed recesses in main housing as they arent needed anymore since hotend mount screws are recessed into the printed part